-Slammed, dropped, tucked, poke, stretched, rolled, and bagged…These are all terms of the “low life”, the slammed society culture.
-I’m fully aware of the scene that is ever so present in today’s tuning scene, but foreign to me being that I’m more of a performance orientated car enthusiast… However, being that I’m currently back in California now, the chance to be able to check out my first Illest Slammed Sundays experience was something that I had to jump on about a week ago during the middle of March.
+Slammed, dropped, tucked, poke, stretched, rolled, and bagged…These are all terms of the “low life,” the slammed society culture.
+I’m fully aware of the scene that is ever so present in today’s tuning scene, but foreign to me is that I’m more of a performance-orientated car enthusiast.
+However, being that I’m currently back in California now, the chance to be able to check out my first Illest Slammed Sundays experience was something that I had to jump on about a week ago during the middle of March.

 Illest Slammed Sundays – How Low Can You Go?

-This was my 1st visit to the monthly meet, and I had no idea what to expect.
+This was my first visit to the monthly meet, and I had no idea what to expect.
 All though I’m more of a function/performance over style & looks due to my business, I’m a car buff at heart.
 Let me tell you this to start off, this meet blew my expectations out of the water!
-There was some quality rides in attendance that no matter what you prefer, you had to just sit back, title your neck, and appreciate “getting low”.
+There were some quality rides in attendance that no matter what you prefer, you had to just sit back, title your neck, and appreciate “getting low.”

 Right behind Rob was his buddies Porsche 911 GT3 (997 series).
 Although it was missing its wing (WTF), it still looked awesome.

 An almost identical matching ride was parked right across from the vehicle above.
-Big break kit (rotors and calipers), huge wheels, extreme body kit, an even more luxurious interior, and of course a perfect drop are all the main ingredients to a legit ride in this scene
+Big break kit (rotors and calipers), huge wheels, extreme body kit, a luxurious interior, and of course, a perfect drop are all the main ingredients to a legit ride in this scene.

-Plenty of FR-S’s in attendance including owner for Illest, Mark Arcenal’s, very own Vortech supercharged red rocket bunny.
+Plenty of FR-S’s in attendance including the owner of Illest Mark Arcenal’s very own Vortech supercharged red rocket bunny.
 This whip is for sale for only $35K!
-Someone needs to grab this up now..
+Someone needs to grab this up now.

 I’m a big Nissan 370Z fan, being that our radiator + condenser module was how we broke into the industry, but I just couldn’t get behind this rendition.
 I was not feeling it.
 What are your thoughts?
 Like it or hate it?